 This log describes the changes made to the book since its original release.
-The document is up to date as of the version released on January 1, 2022.
+The document is up to date as of the version released on June 1, 2022 (monthly update #84).
 We try and release an updated version monthly, usually on the first of the month unless something like a major conference disrupts our ability to produce an update.

 We can only ask Amazon to update monthly and even so, sometimes they do not agree that we make enough changes to justify them sending a notification to customers that they can download the updated file.

 |Introduction||August: Included data from Microsoft FY21 Q4 results.|